Abhi2428/Spotify-Clone/README.md

 Monolithic music applications face challenges such as scalability issues, high server load, and lack of flexibility.
 A microservices approach enables independent services to manage different functionalities, such as:

   -User Authentication

   -Music Catalog

   -Playlists

   -Streaming

--Payments
+  ◉Payments

 This ensures better performance, scalability, and maintainability.

-Objectives
+# Objectives

 Design and develop a scalable and efficient music streaming application.